Keio University

 Horie

-When I first started working, I didn't have such a clear vision.
+When I first entered the workforce, I didn't have a very clear vision.
 If I had to say, it was that I wanted to go abroad and work.
-I worked in Tokyo for about three years, but since I also had a green card (permanent residency), I went to America and decided to pursue work related to the sports I love from there, and headed in that direction.
+I worked in Tokyo for about three years, but since I had a green card (permanent residency), I went to the U.S. and decided to pursue work related to the sports I love from there, and headed in that direction.

 ──When was the first time you went to America?